boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### Longest files in lines per language

-As you would probably expect Plain Text, SQL, XML, JSON and CSV take the top positions of this one, seeing as they usually contain metadata, database dumps and the like.
+As you would probably expect Plain Text, SQL, XML, JSON and CSV take the top positions of this one, seeing as they usually contain meta-data, database dumps and the like.

 Limited to 40 because at some point there is only a hello world example or such available and the result is not very interesting.
 It is not surprising to see that someone has checked in `sqlite3.c` somewhere but I would be a little worried about that 3,064,594 line Python file and that 1,997,637 line TypeScript monster.